Concordia Station

-Concordia Research Station, which opened in 2005, is a French–Italian research facility that was built 3233 m above sea level at a location called Dome C on the Antarctic Plateau, Antarctica.
+Concordia Research Station, which opened in 2005, is a French–Italian research facility managed by l'Institut polaire français Paul-Émile Victor and Programma Nazionale di Ricerche in Antartide, that was built 3233 m above sea level on a geographical formation known as dôme C, on the Antarctic Plateau, Antarctica.
 It is located 1100 km inland from the French research station at Dumont D'Urville, 1100 km inland from Australia's Casey Station and 1200 km inland from the Italian Zucchelli Station at Terra Nova Bay.
 Russia's Vostok Station is 560 km away.
 The Geographic South Pole is 1670 km away.
 The facility is also located within Australia's claim on Antarctica, the Australian Antarctic Territory.

-Concordia Station is the third permanent, all-year research station on the Antarctic Plateau besides Vostok Station (Russian) and the Amundsen–Scott South Pole Station (U.S.) at the Geographic South Pole.
+Concordia Station is the third permanent, all-year research station on the Antarctic Plateau besides Vostok Station and the Amundsen–Scott South Pole Station (U.S.) at the Geographic South Pole.
 It is jointly operated by scientists from France and Italy and regularly hosts ESA scientists.

+The station is also known as Concordia camp, and previously as Dome Charlie.

 History

+The first research work at dôme C began during 1978.
+In 1982 the French first had the idea to build a permanent base at the dôme.

 In 1992, France built a new station on the Antarctic Plateau.
 The program was later joined by Italy in 1993.

 In 1995, Pr.
 Jean Vernin from University of Nice Sophia-Antipolis and Pr.
-Giorgio Dall'Oglio from University of Rome performed the first scientific experience towards a site qualification at Dome C.
+Giorgio Dall'Oglio from University of Rome performed the first scientific experience towards a site qualification at dôme C.

-In 1996, a French-Italian team established a summer camp at Dome C. The two main objectives of the camp were the provision of logistical support for the European Project for Ice Coring in Antarctica (EPICA) and the construction of a permanent research station.
+In 1996, a French-Italian team established a summer camp at dôme C. The two main objectives of the camp were the provision of logistical support for the European Project for Ice Coring in Antarctica (EPICA) and the construction of a permanent research station.

 The new all-year facility, Concordia Station, became operational in 2005.
 The first winterover began with a staff of 13 (eleven French and 2 Italians) in February 2005.